Before you start to use our e-Marketing service you need to read our policy about e-Marketing and spam.

 - The name and physical address of the sender.
 If you are sending an email for your client, you will need to include your clients details instead.

 How we will know if you do not have permission:

 Our e-Marketing has numerous layers of approval and monitoring to ensure you comply with our anti-spam policy which are as follows:

 - Until your account has been approved by a member of our team, every email you send will need to be approved.

-- Our software is directly integrated into the spam reporting systems for some of the biggest ISPs like Hotmail and AOL.
-If you do not have permission and someone marks your campaign as spam, we will know about it the moment that button is pressed.
+- Our software is directly integrated into the spam reporting systems for some of the biggest ISPs like Hotmail, Gmail etc. If you do not have permission and someone marks your campaign as spam, we will know about it the moment that button is pressed.
 If you receive a complaint rate greater than 0.3% of all recipients (that is 30 complaints for every 10,000 recipients) you will receive a warning email requesting an explanation and giving you advice.